asciimike/mikemcdonald.co/content/cities/tokyo.md

 ### High-end department or electronics stores (Multiple locations)

-Isetan, Matishiya, etc. occasionally select a bottle of Suntory or Kavalan and sell it in their stores for a limited time.
+Isetan, Mitsukoshi, etc. occasionally select a bottle of Suntory or Kavalan and sell it in their stores for a limited time.
 Department stores in Japan typically have a food hall on the basement floor(s), so look head downstairs and check out their selection if you're in the area.
 No need to go out of the way to seek